 Public schools in Cambodia

-Education on a state level is controlled through the Ministry of Education, and by the Department of Education on a provincial level.
-Cambodian general education is based on a national school curriculum that consists of two main parts: basic education and upper secondary education.
+The Ministry of Education controls education on a state level, and the Department of Education manages school affairs on a provincial level.
+Cambodian general education is based on a national school curriculum, consisting of two main parts: basic and upper secondary education.

-Even though public education is free in Cambodia, in rural areas the attendance at schools is below average, as children often have to work in order to help their families.
+Even though public education is free in Cambodia, school attendance in rural areas is below average, as children often have to work to help their families.

 Private and international schools in Cambodia

-Unlike public schools, which only teach in Khmer, private and international schools cater to different home languages.
-This can make the transition of life in Cambodia easier for children.
-However, expat parents should bear in mind that these schools come with a hefty price tag.
-There are a number of private and international schools located in the capital.
+Unlike public schools, which only teach in Khmer, private and international schools cater to different languages.
+This can make the transition easier for children.
+Many international schools, with most located in the capital, teach foreign curricula such as that of the UK, the US, France, Singapore and more.
+The language of instruction is typically that of the school's country of origin.
+While convenient, these schools do come with a hefty price tag.

-Some schools have an entry assessment prior to accepting a child, and many also require a health check, including vaccine and health records.
+Some schools have an entry assessment before accepting a child, and most also require a health check, including vaccination and health records.

-Many of the better private and international schools have waiting lists so it’s best to apply in advance.
+Many highly rated private and international schools have waiting lists, so it is best to apply in advance.